 Evaluate the legacy Per Node pricing tier

-It's often difficult to determine whether workspaces with access to the legacy Per Node pricing tier are better off in that tier or in a current Pay-As-You-Go or Commitment Tier.
-This involves understanding the trade-off between the fixed cost per monitored node in the Per Node pricing tier and its included data allocation of 500 MB/node/day and the cost of just paying for ingested data in the Pay-As-You-Go (Per GB) tier.
+It's often difficult to determine whether workspaces with access to the legacy Per Node pricing tier are better off in that tier or in a current pay-as-you-go or commitment tier.
+You need to understand the trade-off between the fixed cost per monitored node in the Per Node pricing tier and its included data allocation of 500 MB per node per day and the cost of paying for ingested data in the pay-as-you-go (per GB) tier.

-The following query can be used to make a recommendation for the optimal pricing tier based on a workspace's usage patterns.
-This query looks at the monitored nodes and data ingested into a workspace in the last seven days, and for each day, it evaluates which pricing tier would have been optimal.
-To use the query, you need to specify:
+Use the following query to make a recommendation for the optimal pricing tier based on a workspace's usage patterns.
+This query looks at the monitored nodes and data ingested into a workspace in the last seven days.
+For each day, it evaluates which pricing tier would have been optimal.
+To use the query, you must specify:

 - Update the prices if you have specific discounts.